TCLamnidis/BareBonesBash/README.md

 Imagine you have to order pizzas for a varying number of scientists every week.
 _\[Just a random example]._ For every person you will need an extra pizza.
-This is a sort of "for loop", where you go through the list of names of hungry scientists, and you add one more pizza to the list for every name.
+This is a sort of "for loop": whereby you go through the list of names of hungry scientists, and you add one more pizza to the list for every name.
 Note that the specific names of the scientists wouldn't really mattter here, only the number of names.
-So in pseudocode (code-like writing that is human readable but a computer will not understand it) the above loop would look like this:
+So in pseudocode (code-like writing that is human readable but a computer will not understand it), the above loop would look like this:

 ```
 for every scientist: